Seminar Series on Mental Health Management at the University of Mannheim – ENGAGE.EU

 This workshop series aims to equip participants with evidence-based knowledge and practical tools to manage their mental health effectively.
-By combining theory and hands-on application, participants are given valuable tools to foster long-term mental health in both their academic and personal lives.
+By combining theory and hands-on application, participants are given valuable tools to foster long-term mental health in their academic, professional and personal lives.

 General Information